 What is heroism?
 What is villainy?
 How much have we forgotten if we don’t know the answers to such questions anymore?

 Nero is a criminal escaping, Rene an aspiring film-maker, living with his parents (a refreshing change), who observes The Goldens and decides that their story will become the subject of his documentary.
 For this, he must get to know the true selves of these four men, each of whom lives in a world of his own.

-If Nero lives in a world where he is still an important king, Petya the agoraphobic brother lives in a world of walls and blue lights and being away from open spaces, sometimes offloading, sometimes shutting up within his brilliant mind.
+If Nero lives in a world where he is still an important king, Petya the agoraphobic brother lives in a world of walls and blue lights and is away from open spaces, sometimes offloading, sometimes shutting up within his brilliant mind.

-Apu lives in the liminal space between the world of real beings and the world of his art, a secondary plane where all his experiences are physical manifestations he can feel as ghosts.
-Causing a rift between these two real brothers is Ubah Tur, artist exemplar and breaker of Petya’s heart, winner of Apu’s.
-D, half brother to the elder two, who is a man who may not want to be a man, who finds Riya the curator of the Museum of Identity and who learns the difficult, the new vocabulary of those neither female nor male or both, or none.
+Apu lives in the liminal space between the world of real beings and the world of his art, a second plane where all his experiences are physical manifestations he can feel as ghosts.
+Causing a rift between these two real brothers is Ubah Tur, an artist exemplar and breaker of Petya’s heart, winner of Apu’s.
+D, half-brother to the elder two, who is a man who may not want to be a man, who finds Riya the curator of the Museum of Identity and who learns the difficult, the new vocabulary of those neither female nor male or both, or none.

 This is not a thriller, this is not a crime mystery.
 This is a story of the lives of criminals after the crime is done, and he has escaped.
 Nero escapes from the Z company after helping orchestrate the 1992 Mumbai riots following the demolition of the Babri Masjid.
 This Dawood-Chhota Rajan-Chhota Chetan brand of criminals strike again in 2008, and Nero helps this monstrosity too.
 And then he goes away.